march-newsletter-ideas

 Read also: 19 August Newsletter Ideas With A Splash Of Inspiration

-13. Go Green on Plant a Flower Day
+13. Go green on Plant a Flower Day

 Another excellent idea for encouraging more time outside comes on the 12th on Plant a Flower Day.
 This self-explanatory holiday is a great way to give back to our planet by beautifying it.
 Plant a flower in your backyard and track its growth.